Family and Community

 The theme of the freshman service project is "Coming of Age" which emphasizes how students can become more aware of their own gifts and how students can be of service and meet real needs in their family, church or faith community.
 The ultimate goal revolves around a freshmen student understanding how to increase family and community connections.
 It is an opportunity for Prep students to give back to the communities that helped to shape them into the people they are today.

-Timesheets are due in early January (8 hours), and early May (16 hours)
+Timesheets are due in early January for the first experience, and early May for the second experience.

 Check out the service packet here!
 This packet has all the information about the service program and the ways in which you can be a person for others as a freshman.
 Remember you are asked to be of service to your fammily and faith community this year.

-Core Hours: At least 16 hours of Christian service need to be completed in service with the student’s family, church organization or faith community.
+Core Hours Each freshman will complete two eight hour Christian service experiences.
+These experiences need to be completed in service with the student’s family, church organization, or faith community.
 This can include immediate or extended family.
+Students should be creative whne choosing her/his service experiences and should find experiences beyond normal expectations that help strengthen your family and/or faith community.

 Ideas for Service with and for the Family

 There are many ways you can be of service to your family.
-There are three different activities you can plan for you family, first you can try the freshmen fall service activity which focuses on planning and implimenting a family activity tonight.
-The second is a Lenten fasting activity and the final is a family service experience.
+There are three service activities that each student can try and experience.
+First you can try the freshmen fall service activity which focuses on planning and implimenting a family activity tonight.
+The second is a Lenten fasting activity, a fun and challenging way for you and your family to grow, and the final is a family service experience, a way for you and your family to go out into the Seattle community and be of service to others.
 Try them out and be of great service to your family and have some fun too!

 Here are some other ideas for you consider.